 We have tried to do this with our approach to our kit:

-• Club Cap: we have a classic cricket cap from Gentlemen & Players which will be awarded to playing members based on a very complex and secret calculation that we will undertake from time to time.
+• Club Cap: we have a classic cricket cap (mens and womens) from Gentlemen & Players which will be awarded to playing members based on a very complex and secret calculation that we will undertake from time to time.
+We like to gift one to the opposition captain and often give one to an ambassador but subject to availability (we have to place minimum orders so stock can get low) you can buy one for £25.
 You are more than welcome to wear your own club cap!

 • Helmets: we will of course adhere to the ECB Guidelines (The ECB’s current guidance is that all cricketers under the age of 18 must wear a head protector whilst batting in matches or practice sessions.
 The ECB also now strongly recommends that junior players use head protectors which have been tested against the junior sized ball.
 Wicket keepers under the age of 18 should wear a head protector with a faceguard, or a wicketkeeper face protector, at all times when standing up to the stumps) and where a helmet is worn the individual must provide their own.
 For those that want to turn their own helmet into a NBCC Club Helmet then take a look at these Helmet Clads.
 OR take a look at the Masuri Branded Helmets in our club store, or in this blog post.